kwizl/restaurant/README.md

 ### Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 You can do it on [issues page](issues/).

 ## Acknowledgments

-A special thanks for all Microverse Team and Code Reviewers that guides me through my learning.
+A special thanks to all Microverse Team and Code Reviewers that guides me through my learning.

 ## Authors